gvazdas/svencoop/README.md

 # ChatSounds

-Based on a heavily modified version by incognico https://github.com/incognico/svencoop-plugins/blob/master/twlz/ChatSounds.as
+A heavily modified script originally made by incognico and w00tguy https://github.com/incognico/svencoop-plugins/blob/master/twlz/ChatSounds.as

 ## Syntax and custom features

 trigger pitch s delay

-pitch: a number between 50 and 250; controls audio pitch.
+pitch: a number between 50 and 250; controls sound pitch.

 s: add this to hide the text message in chat but still play the sound.